mchmarny/knative-demos/jib-build/README.md

 kubectl get pods
 ```

-If you are interested what the build is doing, you can watch the build logs
+If you are interested in watching the on-cluster build, you can watch the `build-step-build-and-push` logs

 ```shell
 kubectl logs POD_NAME -c build-step-build-and-push -f
 ```

+1. Run the deployed app

-4. Navigate to the `vision` URL (https://vision.default.project-serverless.com/) to see the results.
+Navigate to the `vision` URL (https://vision.default.project-serverless.com/) to see the results.

 ## Cleanup